Recreation Spaces and the Food Environment

 Getting started with Healthy Eating in Your Recreation Setting - This resource includes information on building a business case, how to include healthier choices when creating Requests for Proposals and Contracts, vending considerations, sample policy recommendations and helpful resources.

-NCR Webinar - Getting Started: How to Promote Healthy Eating in a Recreation Setting - The archived webinar that introduced the new resource.
-Presentation slides include details about a program to promote healthy sideline snacks from a Healthy Kids Community Challenge project.
+NCR Webinar - Getting Started: How to Promote Healthy Eating in a Recreation Setting - The archived webinar that introduced Getting started with Healthy Eating in Your Recreation Setting.
+Presentation slides include details about promoting healthy Sideline Snacks.

 Grey Bruce Recreation Space Food and Drink Survey Report

 A survey of Grey Bruce recreation space users was conducted in June 2016 to gather information about their food and drink purchasing habits and perceptions of food and drink availability in local recreation spaces.
 The survey also assessed the acceptability of healthy options that could be sold and other changes to the food and drink environment in recreation spaces.
 Below are the results of the survey.

 Grey Bruce Recreation Space Food Drink Survey Report Grey Bruce Recreation Space Food Survey Infographic

 Here’s what Dr. Kim Raine, expert in food environments, has to say on the subject: